Bus Bars

 A PE busbar is a type of ground busbar intended for protective earth.
 In practice, the terms are often used synonymously.

-Do earthing bars need to be marked?
+Do Bus bars need to be marked?

 Yes, marking ground points facilitates service and reduces the risk of errors during installation and maintenance.